arturdryomov/pages/content/posts/2018-09-09-optimizing-vectors.md

 ## XML

-It is not surprising, but resulting files look different.
+It is not surprising, but files made by different tools look different.
 Especially when it comes to the most important thing — `android:pathData`.
 This `<path>` attribute serves as an instructions set in terms of _go there, paint this_.
 It reminds me of the very first programming language I’ve used — [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)).
-It was a great way to teach a 5th grader basic programming concepts using so called [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).
+It was a great way to teach a 5th-grader basic programming concepts using so called [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).

 > :book: `android:pathData` uses the exact same format as `d` attribute in SVG files.